MicrosoftDocs/sql-docs/docs/advanced-analytics/r/sql-server-r-services-performance-tuning.md

 Performance optimization for machine learning is clearly not a one-size-fits-all proposition.
 The following common tasks might have very different performance profiles:

-- Training: creating and training a regression model vs. training a neural network
+- Training tasks: creating and training a regression model vs. training a neural network
 - Feature engineering using R vs. feature extraction using T-SQL
 - Scoring on single rows or small batches, vs. bulk scoring using tabular inputs
+- Running scoring in R vs. deploying models to production on SQL Server in stored procedures
-- Deploying models to production. changing R code to minimize data transfer or costly data transformations.
+- Modifying R code to minimize data transfer or remove costly data transformations
-- Automated testing and retraining mof models
+- Enable automated testing and retraining of models

 Because the choice of optimization techniques depends on which task is critical for your application or use case, the case studies cover both general performance tips, and guidance on how to optimize for a specific scenario, optimization for batch scoring.